grafana/agent/docs/developer/release/publish-release-candidate.md

 ## Steps

-1. After a tag has been created during [Tag Release](./tag-release.md), GitHub Actions will create release assets and open a release draft for every pushed tag.

-    - You can monitor this by viewing the drone build on the commit for the release tag.
-    - This will take ~20-40 minutes.

-2. You should see a new draft release created [here](https://github.com/grafana/agent/releases).
+1. You should see a new draft release created [here](https://github.com/grafana/agent/releases).
+If not go back to [Tag Release](./tag-release.md)

-3. Edit the release draft by filling in the `Notable Changes` section with all `Breaking Changes` and `Feature` from the CHANGELOG.md.
+2. Edit the release draft by filling in the `Notable Changes` section with all `Breaking Changes` and `Feature` from the CHANGELOG.md.

-4. Add any additional changes that you think are notable to the list.
+3. Add any additional changes that you think are notable to the list.

-5. Add a footer to the `Notable Changes` section
+4. Add a footer to the `Notable Changes` section

     `For a full list of changes, please refer to the [CHANGELOG](https://github.com/grafana/agent/blob/[version]/CHANGELOG.md)!`

-6. At the bottom of the release page, tick the check box to "add a discussion" under the category for "announcements".
+5. At the bottom of the release page, tick the check box to "add a discussion" under the category for "announcements".

-7. Also tick other boxes at the bottom of the release page:
+6. Also tick other boxes at the bottom of the release page:

     - For release candidates, tick the checkbox to "set as pre-release".
     - For stable releases and patch releases to the latest release branch, tick the checkbox to "set as the latest release".

-8. Optionally, have other team members review the release draft if you wish to feel more comfortable with it.
+7. Optionally, have other team members review the release draft if you wish to feel more comfortable with it.

-9. Publish the release!
+8. Publish the release!

-10. Accounce the release in the Grafana Labs Community #agent channel
+9. Accounce the release in the Grafana Labs Community #agent channel

     Example message: